mhpatel96/GitMarkdownGuide/Github guide.md

 ### Committing files

-This command will commit all files to the repository.
+The "git commit" command will commit files to the repository.

 ![](./images/commit_files.jpg)